woothemes/woocommerce/tools/README.md

     },
     "dependencyOutputs": {
       "files": [
-        "... - dependencies resources as input"
+        "... - dependencies resources as input (updated automatically by monorepo tooling which hooks up into `pnpm install`)"
       ]
     }
   }